digitalrebar/provision/doc/arch/dhcp.rst

 - Name: the name of the interface that the OS assigned.

 - Index: The index of the interface.
-This is an OS specific index, and does not mena anything to dr-provision directly.
+This is an OS specific index, and does not mean anything to dr-provision directly.

 - Addresses: A list of CIDR addresses that are bound to the interface.